bigredwill/wsimons.com/src/pages/blog/2018-08-01-website-refresh.md

 I now consider myself a Software Engineer who specializes in the web.
 This direction in my career started from building and rebuilding a personal site, never satisfied with the editing workflow and process.
 It evolved into a deeper understanding of the web platform, and became domain knowledge that brings value to my work.

-Rewind to my senior year of high school when I was learning to code.
+Rewind to my senior year of high school.
 I had no idea **how** code could make a website appear in my browser.
 Thus I set out to learn and went down a long path to where I am today.

 At first I built a few html pages with basic css by following a tutorial online.
 It was crude and pretty ugly.
 I uploaded the pages manually to shared-hosting server with ftp.
 It was tedious to do this, so I learned to automate the process with a bash script.
 This manual process worked just fine, though mistakes were common and I was serving a lot of 404s.